Ayymoss/Credify/README.md

 ### User Commands

 ```
 !crhelp - Displays help for the plugin

 !cr <optional name> - Returns yours or someone's credits
-  !crpay <name> <amount> - Pay someone credits
+!crpay <name> <amount> - Give someone your credits
 !crstats - Displays global credits statistics
 !crtop - List top players by credits

+!crrl - Join the Roulette Table
+!crbj - Join the Blackjack Table
+!crrps - Play Rock Paper Scissors

 !crsl - Displays the current lotto pot and who has entered
 !crlotto <amount> - Buy lotto ticket(s) for a chance to win the pot

-  !crbet <amount> - Gamble credits in a tiered win/loss system
-  !crbetp <name> <amount> - Bet on a player to win - Payout is proportionate based on their ELO
-  !crbett <team> <amount> - Bet on a team to win - Payout is proportionate based team's average ELO
-  !crcb - Claim any expired/completed bets you've previously made.
-(No credits lost if unclaimed)
-  !crob - Lists current bets on your server.
-(ID - Origin - Target - Amount)
-  !crcnb - Cancels your open bets

 !crshop - Displays the shop
 !crbuy <ID> - Buy an item from the shop
 !crinv - Displays your inventory
 ```
 - Use "all" instead of an amount to stake everything.

 ### Admin Commands
 ```
 !crset <name> <amount> - Set a player's credits
+!crrb - Check players recent shop purchases.
+!crreset - Reset the entire credit system - USE WITH CAUTION
 ```

 ## Requirements
-.NET 6
+.NET 8

-IW4MAdmin v2023.4.15.3 or later.
+IW4MAdmin v2024.8.XX.X+ or later.